shubhamDP-arch/puda.ts/README.md

 PUDA.TS

 ###########MY PERSONAL PROJECT DONT USE IT FOR YOUR NEXT MILLION DOLLAR PROJECT ####################################

 Overview

-Framework Name is an backend library which provides basic tools to create apis.
+PUDA is an backend library which provides basic tools to create apis.
 Its Fast, unopinionated, minimalist library for Node.js.

 Features: